A Survey for Federated Learning Evaluations: Goals and Measures: Federated Learning Evaluation Goals

-In addition to efficiency, some privacy-preserving techniques may also degrade the utility for FL systems.
+\textbf{Utility vs. Security \& Privacy.} In addition to efficiency, some privacy-preserving techniques may also degrade the utility of FL systems.

-\begin{itemize} \item \textbf{Differential Privacy (DP)}: a well-known privacy-preserving technique adopted in FL is differential privacy (DP) \cite{wei2020federated}.
+\begin{itemize} \item Differential Privacy (DP): a well-known privacy-preserving technique adopted in FL is differential privacy (DP) \cite{wei2020federated}.
 Clients locally add DP noise to the data or model to protect the private data.
-DP-based FL solutions reveal the tradeoff between model utility and privacy.
-Adding more noise will have better privacy preservation, however, will significantly downgrade the model utility.
+DP-based FL solutions reveal the trade-off between model utility and privacy.
+Adding more noise will have better privacy preservation, however, will significantly downgrade the model's utility.

-\item \textbf{Partial Homomorphic Encryption (PHE)}: another case of the tradeoff between model utility and security \& privacy in FL is adopting partial homomorphic encryption (PHE) in vertical federated logistic regression (LR) \cite{DBLP:journals/corr/abs-1711-10677}, in which PHE is utilized to protect the intermediate results.
-Since PHE cannot support non-linear functions (\eg Sigmoid activation function), Taylor polynomials are used to approximate the non-linear functions, which bring nonnegligible loss of model utility. \end{itemize}
+\item Partial Homomorphic Encryption (PHE): another case of the trade-off between model utility and security \& privacy in FL is adopting partial homomorphic encryption (PHE) in vertical federated logistic regression (LR) \cite{DBLP:journals/corr/abs-1711-10677}, in which PHE is utilized to protect the intermediate results.
+Since PHE cannot support non-linear functions (\eg, Sigmoid activation function), Taylor polynomials are used to approximate the non-linear functions, which bring nonnegligible loss of model utility. \end{itemize}